reTHINK-project/dev-service-framework/README.md

 reTHINK provides a Javascript framework to build and deliver Real Time Communication Microservices in end-user devices (browsers and standalone mobile apps) and in Network edge servers (NodeJS):

-* Hyperty:
-* Protocol on-the-fly:
-* Trustful:

-Very soon we will provide a live public reTHINK environment, to let you publish and try your Hyperties or Apps without the need to install anything.
-Demos with Apps and Hyperty examples are provided below.
+* **Hyperty** is a Javascript Microservice that communicates through P2P Data Synchronisation with mimimum usage of back-end services;
+* **Protocol on-the-fly** is used by Hyperties to support seamless interoperability without federation or standardisation of network protocols;
+* Hyperties are **Trustful**.
+Hyperties are decoupled from the User Identity, which can be securely asserted by existing IDPs (Identity Provider), when communicating with other Hyperties.

 ### Quick Start

 Just a few couple of lines are required for the reTHINK Hello World.
-First you need the Hello World Reporter, and its `hello()` function that is used to create the Hello Data Object (`helloObjtReporter` which descriptor is at `_objectDescURL`) and invite an Hello World Observer (`hypertyURL`):
+First you need the Hello World Reporter, and its `hello()` function that is used to create the Hello Data Object and invite an Hello World Observer (`hypertyURL`):

 ```
-  return new Promise(function(resolve, reject) {

     syncher.create(_this._objectDescURL, [hypertyURL], hello).then(function(helloObjtReporter) {

         helloObjtReporter.onSubscription(function(event) {

-        // All subscription requested are accepted
+        // All subscription requests are accepted

         event.accept();
       });